According to “The Twelve Days of Christmas,”

 As the name suggests, doves are integral to Morris’s Dove and Rose design—a repeating pattern of stylised doves and foliage.
 This furnishing fabric, originally produced for Morris & Co. by Alexander Morton & Co. in 1879, was made of woven silk and wool double cloth, and was particularly suitable for curtains and hangings.
 Dove and Rose was available in various scales and colourways.
 The V&A’s textiles and fashion collection contains seven pieces of this lovely fabric.
 My favourite example of Dove and Rose, and probably our most festive version, is pictured below.

 This fabric also emphasises Morris’s commitment to his ideal of beauty.
-Morris, along with like-minded contemporaries including Arthur Lasenby Liberty, the founder of Liberty & Co., associated beauty with the natural world, Eastern design, and the past.
-He was, in part, attempting to draw away from the industrial Western society which surrounded him.
-Dove and Rose therefore features doves, acorns, and the like, celebrates stylisation and symmetry like many Eastern fabrics, and has a faded and romantic historical feel.
+Morris, along with like-minded contemporaries including Arthur Lasenby Liberty, the founder of Liberty & Co., associated beauty with the natural world, design from various parts of the world including the Middle East, and the past.
+Dove and Rose therefore features doves, acorns, and the like, celebrates stylisation and symmetry, and has a faded and romantic historical feel.

 Unsurprisingly, Morris drew inspiration from a range of sources.
 He regularly admired birds and other aspects of nature with a designer’s eye, he studied the history of design with great enthusiasm, and he was surrounded by creatives, including his daughter May Morris, whose talents included embroidery design.
 As the Collections Management Assistant at the Clothworkers’ Centre, I’m particularly fascinated by the fact that William Morris drew considerable inspiration from V&A objects.
 He was, moreover, heavily involved with the Museum from the 1860s until his death in 1896.